Leer en español

 But research has confirmed what many people share with me anecdotally: Tying speed with computation debilitates learners.
 People who struggle to complete a timed test of math facts often experience fear, which shuts down their working memory.
 This makes it all but impossible to think which reinforces the idea that a person just can’t do math – that they are not a math person.

 What’s more, students who succeed at tests of timed math facts may believe that being good at math means simply being fast and accurate at calculating.
-This belief can lead to a fragile math identity.
+This belief can lead to a tenuous math identity.
 Students fear revealing they don’t know something or aren’t that fast, so may shy away from more challenging work.
 No one wins.

 The myth that fast recall of basic math facts is good for learning has deep and pernicious roots.
 It comes from the best of intentions – who wouldn’t want kids to be good at calculating?
 But research shows that fact fluency – the ability to easily recall facts, like 3 x 5 = 15 – is best developed from first making sense of arithmetic operations.
 In other words, the first step in building a mathematical memory is understanding how that math works.